 There are many reasons to choose a target-date fund.

 - Simplicity.
-Target-date funds make it easy to save for retirement.
+Target-date funds are one of the simplest places to put your retirement funds They’re an all-in-one solution.
 You don’t have to pick and choose individual securities or worry about maintaining a specific asset allocation.
 Instead, you keep purchasing shares in the same fund, and the fund managers handle the rest for you.

 - Availability.
 Target-date funds have gained a lot of popularity in recent years.
 Many employers offer them in their 401(k) or other retirement plans.
 In addition to being available in retirement plans, most major mutual fund companies such as Fidelity, Vanguard, and Schwab offer their own line of target-date funds, making it easy to use one regardless of where you hold your investments.

 - Diversification.
 Making sure you don’t keep all of your money in just a few stocks is essential to reducing your investment risk.
-Most target-date funds rely on index funds that hold shares in hundreds or thousands of businesses.
+The typical target-date fund is actually a fund of funds.
+The target date fund sown shares in index funds that hold shares in hundreds or thousands of businesses.
 Buying shares in a target-date fund provides instant diversification for your portfolio with little effort on your part.

 - Adaptability.
 When you’re young, you can take a chance by putting most of your money in stocks and weathering bad markets in search of better returns.
 As you age, however, preserving your capital becomes more important, so you want to increase your bond holdings to reduce volatility.
 Target-date funds automatically adapt their strategies as you age to serve your changing needs and investing goals.